Code-Institute-Submissions/happybean/documentation/TESTING.md

       - JSHint flags Jquery $ symbol as an undefined variable - safely ignored.

 ### [CSS: W3C CSS validation](https://jigsaw.w3.org/css-validator/)
-- To validate the CCS code of the project pasting code in by direct input method.
+- To validate the CSS code of the project pasting code in by direct input method.
 - All issues where resolved.

 <br>